 - A liquidator

 - A judicial manager

 An Originating Summons has to be filed in court for the process to take place.
 As well as insolvency, other reasons which may lead to this include:

 - Company has failed to lodge statutory reports

 - Company has failed to hold statutory meetings

 - Company did not start business since a year from its incorporation

 - The company has been used for illegal purposes

 Towards a brighter future

-Closing down one company is not the end of the road.
+Closing down a company is not the end of the road.
 You can always start something new again and we are here to help.
-Talk to us for practical advice if you have any questions about running a business in Singapore here.
+Processes of closing down a company may seem simple, but hiring someone to help you can save you a lot of time.
+It may be best that you seek professional services to assist you in the full process.
+Feel free to contact us for practical advice or if you have any further queries you would like us to assist with.